luyifei111/scUPS/Codes/Readme.md

-In this folder, you can find codes for analysis conducted in scUPS artice.
+In this folder, you can find codes for analyses conducted in scUPS artice.